 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term stay residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+This indicates the percentage of short-term care residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of performance with ADL's often correlates with higher quality rehabilitation services.